yunustechin/yunustechin/README.md

 ### About Me

-Computer Engineering student at Marmara University with a strong foundation in full-stack development.
-I design scalable backend systems, build responsive user interfaces, and develop reliable application workflows.
-My work involves clean architecture, structured testing, and smooth deployment processes.
-I'm currently expanding my skills in modern development practices and system operations, aiming to enhance software efficiency, reliability, and maintainability.
-I'm also taking steps into the field of AI, combining engineering principles with data-driven problem solving.
+I'm a Computer Engineering student at Marmara University, skilled in full-stack development.
+I design scalable back-end systems, create responsive user interfaces, and develop reliable application workflows.
+My work encompasses clean architecture, structured testing, and seamless deployment processes.
+I'm currently developing my skills in modern development practices and systems operations (DevOps), aiming to increase software efficiency, reliability, and maintainability.
+I'll also focus on the field of AI, combining engineering principles with data-driven problem solving.

 ---